 Exercise is not just for weight loss; it’s a proven way to reduce stress and improve your overall well-being.
-Even a 10-20 minutes of moderate intensity exercise a few times a week can be benefial to your health.
+Even a 10 to 20-minutes session of moderate intensity exercise a few times a week can be beneficial to your health.
 And you don’t have to go to the gym.
 Take on activities that you enjoy like walking, gardening, dancing, bike-riding, or hiking.
 If you need accountability, consider getting a partner or joining a local sports league.

 Sitting is the new smoking, according to many recent studies that are identifying the link between this sedentary behavior and many health problems.
 If you work in an office setting, make sure to stand up regularly and move!
 Moving throughout the day not only helps you to get your steps in, but helps to improve your focus, productivity, mood, and overall health.